 New Writing Manager

-Neil is a freelance dramaturg and script reader and has been working in or for new writing theatres and theatre companies for the last 16 years.
+Neil is a freelance dramaturg and script reader and has been working in or for new writing theatres and theatre companies for the last 19 years including Oval House, the Royal Court Theatre, Soho Theatre, Talawa Theatre and Theatre503.
 He was the Literary Manager at Hampstead Theatre from 2008 to 2010.

 Karl began working with Synergy in 2009.
 Having been involved within the criminal justice system for his entire adult life, Karl first participated in one of our productions in prison.
 He has since worked for Synergy as a workshop facilitator, assistant stage manager and actor.
 Karl joins the team to support Synergy Studio, bringing a wealth of experience with him!